libxsmm/libxsmm/README.md

 **NOTE**: LIBXSMM does not support to dynamically link 'libxsmm' or 'libxsmmext' ("so"), when BLAS is linked statically ("a").
 If BLAS is linked statically, the static version of LIBXSMM must be used!

 ### Installation

-Installing LIBXSMM makes possibly the most sense when combining the JIT backend ([enabled by default](documentation/libxsmm_be.md)) with a collection of statically generated SSE kernels (by specifying M, N, K, or MNK).
-If the JIT backend is not disabled, statically generated kernels are only registered for dispatch if the CPUID flags at runtime are not supporting a more specific instruction set extension (code path).
-Since the JIT backend does not support or generate SSE code by itself, the library is compiled by selecting SSE code generation if not specified otherwise (AVX=1&#124;2&#124;3, or with SSE=0 falling back to an "arch-native" approach).
-Limiting the static code path to SSE4.2 allows to practically target any deployed system, however using SSE=0 and AVX=0 together is falling back to generic code, and any static kernels are not specialized using the assembly code generator.

 There are two main mechanisms to install LIBXSMM (both mechanisms can be combined): (1)&#160;building the library in an out&#8209;of&#8209;tree fashion, and (2)&#160;installing into a certain location. <a name="install-build"></a>Building in an out&#8209;of&#8209;tree fashion looks like: